Yoruba people: Group identity

-Linguistically, the Yoruboid languages, and in particular the Edekiri subgroup, are a closed group of mutually intelligible dialects which strongly bind their speakers into the same linguistic community.
-This dialectal area spans from the lands of the Ana-Ife people in central Togo and eastern Ghana eastwards to the lands of the Itsekiri people in the western Niger Delta around the Formosa (Benin) and Escravos river estuaries.
+Linguistically, the Yoruba language comprises a broad continuum of closely related regional dialects which strongly bind their speakers into the same linguistic community.
+This dialectal area spans from the lands of the Ana-Ife in central Togo and eastern Ghana eastwards to the lands of the Ilaje along the coast of southern Ondo State, southwestern Nigeria.
 This area, inhabited by geographically contiguous and culturally related subgroups, was divided into national and subnational units under the control of different European powers as a result of the Berlin Conference in 19th century Europe and the resultant administration.
 The Yoruba also notably developed a common identity under the influence of Oyo, a regional empire that developed in the northwestern savanna section of Yorubaland as a result of a kingdom founding migration from the Ife Empire.
 The Ife Empire between 1200 and the mid-1400s was forest-based and spread its influence through religion, politics, philosophy and commerce.
 By contrast, Oyo was a highly militaristic grassland state that replaced Ife as the Yoruba power.
-It and established its influence over kingdoms stretching from central Togo in the west to central Yorubaland in the east, and from the Niger river in the north to the Atlantic coast in the south, the whole of Dahomey, southern Borgu, the Mahi states, southern Nupe and the Aja people.
-From the 16th to the 19th centuries, Oyo had many wars and established a reputation among the neighbouring kingdoms of Ashanti, Dahomey, Borgu, Nupe, Igala and Benin as well as further afield in Songhai, Hausa Kingdoms and others.
+It established its influence over kingdoms stretching from central Togo in the west to central Yorubaland in the east, and from the Niger river in the north to the Atlantic coast in the south, the whole of Dahomey, southern Borgu, the Mahi states, southern Nupe and the Aja people.
+From the 16th to the 19th centuries, Oyo had many wars and established a reputation among the neighbouring kingdoms of Ashanti, Dahomey, Borgu, Nupe, Igala and Benin as well as further afield in Songhai, the Hausa Kingdoms and others.
 It solidified its place in the greater region as a powerhouse strategically placed between the forest and the savanna and as representing a cultural unit which it defended.
 During the 18th century, during the reign of Ajagbo, the rulers of the Yoruba-speaking kingdoms of Oyo, Egba, Ketu, and Ijebu considered each other "brothers" led by Oyo.

 At the beginning of the 19th century, the Yoruba community was made up of the following main units; The British colony of Lagos, traditionally called Eko; Ketu, a western Yoruba state bordering the kingdom of Dahomey; Egba, with its capital at Abeokuta; Ijebu, a southern Yoruba kingdom in the immediate vicinity of an inland lagoon; a confederation of Ekiti sub-tribes in the hilly country to the northeast; Ibadan, a successor republican state to Oyo; Ijesha; the historic kingdom of Ife which continued to maintain its sacred primacy; Ondo, on the east; the littoral Mahin/Ilaje on the southeastern maritime coast, and several other smaller states such as the Egbado, Akoko groups, Yagba, Awori as well as independent townships, consisting of a town and its outlying dependent villages such as Oke-Odan, Ado, and Igbessa.